angus-c/just/README.md

 [![Build Status](https://travis-ci.org/angus-c/just.svg?branch=master)](http://travis-ci.org/angus-c/just.js)

-A library of **zero-dependency** npm modules that do just do one thing.
+A library of **zero-dependency** npm modules that do just one thing.
 A guilt-free alternative to those bulkier utility libraries.
 Ideal for PWA development or whenever bytes are precious.

 **[Jump To API](#the-modules-package)**